 A verbatim of the notification in mentioned below for your reference but let us see how it works.

-The e-Invoice data will auto-populate in the respective tables of form GSTR-1 as given in the below table-
+The e-Invoicing data will auto-populate in the respective tables of form GSTR-1 as given in the below table-

 Auto-populated in GSTR-1 Table